Error-331/code_tests/docs/bible/links.md

 Refreshment - September 23 (Inner strength is found in the Lord, and he is the saving strength of all who look to him for help);

+Fresh Portion - September 24 (No matter how desperate it feels, God's got you);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;